oban-bg/oban_met/README.md

 Options for internal `Oban.Met` processes can be overridden from the plugin specification.
 Most options are internal and not meant to be overridden, but one particularly useful option to tune is the `estimate_limit`.
-The `estimate_limit` determines at which point state/queue counts switch from using an accurate `count(*)` call to a much more efficient, but less accurate, estiamte function.
+The `estimate_limit` determines at which point state/queue counts switch from using an accurate `count(*)` call to a much more efficient, but less accurate, estimate function.

 The default limit is a conservative 50k, which may be too low for systems with insert spikes.
 This